inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

 The jQuery code suggested for the video also adds the `vertical-center` class the the iframe, therefore causing the vertical alignment.
 The class `vertical-center` should also be given to the image to make sure that no matter the size it will always be aligned to the text besides it.

 ###Default Values for Fields
 It's important to give a default value to each and every field in your template.
-The default value is the value that the field has if the user doesn't change it.
+The default value is the initial value that the field has if the user doesn't change it.
 The reason for this is that thanks to the default values a user will be able to quickly test different layouts of the template and see how it looks like without having each time to fill up all the blanks.
 This is a huge time saver.

 Here at InboundNow we start from a finished static html file that could be taken 'as is' and used as a landing page.
 Then we use the colors as default colors for text, backgrounds and buttons.

 For titles and text areas we use a [lorem ipsum generator](http://lipsum.com/).
 For testimonials you can make up names or use character names from books or movies that you love (can you guess what we've used in our templates?)